-Whether you are starting your ride at the North end of the park or South, we have a station for you!
-Have you ever seen the infamous Capybara that escaped the High Park Zoo last year?
+Whether you are starting your ride at the North end of the park, south end or somewhere in between, we have a station for you!
+Have you ever seen the infamous Capybara that escaped the High Park Zoo?
 Grab a bike and take a ride through the park’s zoo or simply enjoy a relaxing cycle through the woods.
 With 18 seating areas, we suggest docking at one of our nearby stations and having a lovely fall picnic too!

 Have you had the opportunity to bike Brick Works?
 With 14 bike paths, this former quarry is one of the city’s most valued natural environment parks and favourite amongst cyclists.

 Hop on one of our bikes at Chorley Park and take a ride through the colourful woodland.
 Be sure to check out the lookout point at the top of the east slope for a picture perfect view of the Bricks Works Site and the surrounding panorama.

 If you’re riding on a Saturday between 8am-1pm, you can pick up some local, fresh food and treats at the Saturday Farmers Market!